Sofía Bassi: Career

 In 1974 she and over seventy pieces of her work were featured in the book Los Continents del Sueño written by Salvador Elizondo and published in five languages.

 She painted two murals during her lifetime.
 Her first was in her prison in Acapulco, which she did in collaboration with Alberto Gironella, José Luis Cuevas, Rafael Coronel and Francisco Corzas in 1969 called Primero mi patria, luego mi vida.
 The prison was later converted into a middle school and the mural was later restored and moved to city hall for preservation.
 Her other mural work was done in 1994 called Sabiduría es la paz at the Universidad Nacional Autónoma de México.
-After the first moon landings, NASA invited her to create a work to commemorate the achievement, resulting in the work "Viaje Espacial", which was unveiled by astronaut Michael Collins.
+After the first Moon landings, NASA invited her to create a work to commemorate the achievement, resulting in the work Viaje Espacial, which was unveiled by Apollo 11 astronaut Michael Collins.

 In addition to her solo efforts she collaborated with artists such as Asger Jorn, Alberto Gionella and Hadelin Dieriex.
 In 1970, she created the set for the work Adriano VII and in 1976 she painted the main stage partition for the Teatro de la Américas Unidas in Mexico City.
 She illustrated a large number of books including Obliteración by Rodolfo Usigli, Cero en Retórica by Alfonso Simón Pelegrí, Un Arcángel llamado Claire by Carlos Manuel Pellecer, Don Q by José López Portillo, who became the president of Mexico.